alex-west/ves-16/readme.md

+# Dodge It (Videocart 16)
-A disassembly of "Dodge It", Videocart 16 for the Fairchild Video Entertainment System, or Channel F
+A disassembly of a game for the Fairchild Video Entertainment System.

 Build Instructions
 > dasm dodge_it.asm -f3 -ododge_it.bin